Maharana Pratap Singh Biography- 1572- 1597

 Glorious Johar Kund & Brave Women who remained Unconquered

 Wives of courtiers and their maids jumped into the fire well.
 Rajput royal people made this tradition because of tyrannic behavior that used to happen after losing a war.
 According to Rajput royal tradition, they called it “Johar”.
-They sacrificed their lives to keep their self-esteem, pride, cherished principles.
+They sacrificed their lives to keep their self-esteem, pride, and cherished principles.

 As mentioned in History, inside the Chittorgarh fort there were around 30,000 people slaughtered.
 After this war, the emergency royal treasury was used to prepare new troops, purchase new weapons, and develop their new capital.

 According to some people and books, they give the title Akbar-The Great.
 I want to ask those people was Akbar really great?
-If he was really great, then why did he kill those innocent peoples?
+If he was really great, then why did he kill those innocent people?

 In particular, I especially want to mention that, despite being cruel, some people wrote books that were written to make Akbar so great.
 Like the biography of Akbar, Akbarnama was written by the court historian, Abul Fazl.